 Key West Sweet and Sour Chicken Thighs

-Key West Sweet and Sour Chicken Thighs is an easy and delicious dish featuring juicy chicken thighs marinated in a tangy blend of Key West Old Sour Key Lime Sauce and honey, creating a perfect balance of sweet and sour.
-As the chicken cooks, the marinade caramelizes, resulting in a glossy, flavorful glaze.
-Ready in just 20 minutes, this dish is ideal for both casual dinners and special occasions.
+Key West Sweet and Sour Chicken Thighs are easy to make and full of flavor.
+Juicy chicken thighs are marinated in Key West Old Sour Key Lime Sauce and honey, giving you the perfect mix of sweet and tangy.
+As they cook, the marinade turns into a rich, glossy glaze.
+Ready in just 20 minutes!

 Enjoy your weekend in the Keys 🦀 Only a few weeks until Stone Crab season!

-For a full listing of fish, Key West Pink shrimp, stone crab claws, and more, visit our recipe index.
+For a full listing of Florida seafood recipes, visit our recipe index.